 This can be written down as a matrix times a vector equals a vector.
 This is shown in the picture below.

 This gives a much clearer view of the system.
-In this case, the systems consists of only three equations.
+In this case, the system consists of only three equations.
 Therefore, the difference is not so big.
-However, when the system has many more equations, the matrix notation becomes the preferred one.
+However, the matrix notation becomes preferred when the system has many more equations.
 Furthermore, there are many properties of matrices that can help in solving these kinds of systems.

 Multiplying two matrices is only possible when the matrices have the right dimensions.
 An m times n matrix has to be multiplied with an n times p matrix.
-The reason for this is because when you multiply two matrices you have to take the inner product of every row of the first matrix with every column of the second.
+The reason for this is that when you multiply two matrices, you have to take the inner product of every row of the first matrix with every column of the second.

-This can only be done when both have the same length.
+This can only be done when both the row vectors of the first matrix and the column vectors of the second matrix have the same length.
 The result of the multiplication will be an m times p matrix.
-So it does not matter how many rows A has and how many columns B has, but the length of the rows of A must be equal to the length of the columns of B.
+So it does not matter how many rows A has and columns B has, but the length of the rows of A must be equal to the length of the columns of B.

-Multiplying two numbers can be seen as a matrix multiplication between two 1x1 matrices.
+A special case of matrix multiplication is just multiplying two numbers.
+This can be seen as a matrix multiplication between two 1x1 matrices.
 In this case, m, n and p are all equal to 1.
 Therefore we are allowed to perform the multiplication.